 Choose Amazon Kiro if you’re building on AWS and want structured, spec-driven development.
 The requirements-first approach adds discipline that pure agent mode lacks.

 Choose Google Antigravity if you’re in the Google/Firebase ecosystem and want to run multiple parallel agents.
-The Manager View orchestration is genuinely novel.
+The Manager View orchestration is genuinely novel, and MCP Store integrations connect directly to Google Data Cloud services.

 The Bigger Picture

-The 2026 AI coding landscape is converging on a common architecture: autocomplete for fast typing, agent mode for complex tasks, and MCP for extensibility.
+The 2026 AI coding landscape has converged on a common architecture: autocomplete for fast typing, agent mode for complex tasks, and MCP for extensibility — all seven tools now support MCP.
 The differentiation is shifting from “can it write code?” to:

-- How autonomous can it be?
-(Background agents, scheduled tasks, parallel processing)
+• How autonomous can it be?
+(Background agents, cloud routines, parallel processing, headless CI/CD)

-- How extensible is it?
-(MCP support, custom tools, plugin ecosystems)
+• How extensible is it?
+(MCP support, custom tools, hooks, plugin ecosystems)

-- How predictable is the cost?
-(Credits vs quotas vs fixed plans)
+• How predictable is the cost?
+(Credits vs quotas vs fixed plans — and watch for data training policy changes)

 Most developers will end up using more than one tool.
 Claude Code for complex refactoring, Cursor for daily coding, Copilot for PR reviews — these are complementary, not mutually exclusive.
 The right question isn’t “which is the best?” but “which combination fits how I work?”